jq-rs/mles-webproxy/README.md

  3. Start mles on your local server: `MLES_KEY=<secket-key-string-here> mles --history-limit=1000`
  4. Clone arki-server repository: `git clone https://github.com/jq-rs/arki-server.git`
  5. Compile arki-server: `cargo build --release`
- 6. Configure TCP keepalive settings to clear up zombie connections efficiently:
-    - `vi /etc/sysctl.conf` (file to edit, or similar file based on your distribution)
-    - add following entries
-      - `net.ipv4.tcp_keepalive_time = 20`
-      - `net.ipv4.tcp_keepalive_intvl = 10`
-      - `net.ipv4.tcp_keepalive_probes = 2`
-    - `sysctl -p` (apply changes)
- 7. Startup arki-server websocket proxy in your local server: `MLES_KEY=<secket-key-string-here> target/release/arki-server`
+ 6. Startup arki-server websocket proxy in your local server: `MLES_KEY=<secket-key-string-here> target/release/arki-server`
      - default port 80 may need root privileges
- 8. Open port 80 of your firewall for Mles WebSocket protocol, if you plan to connect from outer world
+ 7. Open port 80 of your firewall for Mles WebSocket protocol, if you plan to connect from outer world
- 9. Connect to port 80 of your server with Mles Websocket application
+ 8. Connect to port 80 of your server with Mles Websocket application

  Optional: You can configure with provided systemctl scripts the services to be started automatically on server reboot.